Shocking AI Stories

 Pro Tips from a 20-Year AI Veteran

-- Diversify Models: Don’t bet on one provider; blend open-source like Llama with proprietary for redundancy.
+- Diversify Models: Don’t guess on one provider; combine open-source like Llama with proprietary for redundancy.

-- Ethics by Design: Bake in diverse review boards from day zero—bias creeps in silently.
+- Ethics by Design: Bake in a large number of consider boards from day zero—bias creeps in silently.

-- Crisis Playbook: Prep PR templates for incidents; transparency buys trust.
+- Crisis Playbook: Prep PR templates for incidents; transparency buys perception.

-- Quantum-Proof Now: With breaches rising, adopt post-quantum crypto like Kyber.
+- Quantum-Proof Now: With breaches rising, undertake post-quantum crypto like Kyber.

 - Human Oversight Loop: Always require a “human-in-the-loop” for high-stakes outputs.